-Wetlands Protection Executive Order 11990, particularly sections 2 and 5 Yes No The project site was reviewed for wetlands using the USFWS Wetland Inventory Mapper and a visual confirmation during the field site inspection.
-No wetlands were determined to be present on site.
+Executive Order 11990, particularly sections 2 and 5 Inventory Mapper and a visual confirmation during the field site inspection.
+The site inspection identified a stream approximately 110 feet east of the site, but it will not be impacted by the projects if best management practices (BMPs), such as silt fencing and erosion control, are implemented during any ground-disturbing activities.
 No further evaluation is required.
 The project is in compliance with Executive Order 11990.
 The Wetlands Protection Partner Worksheet and Wetland Map (Figure B 12-1) are provided in Appendix B, Attachment 12.
-Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) Yes No A review of the USFWS National Wild and Scenic River mapper identified no Wild and Scenic Rivers or National Rivers Inventory (NRI) rivers present in Yauco Municipio.
-The closest Wild and Scenic River segment is located 387,102 feet (73 miles) from the project site.
+Wild and Scenic Rivers Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) Yes No A review of the USFWS National Wild and Scenic River mapper identified no Wild and Scenic Rivers or National Rivers Inventory (NRI) rivers present in Coamo Municipio.
+The closest Wild and Scenic River segment is located 215,308 feet (41 miles) from the project site.
 No further evaluation is required.
 The project is in compliance with the Wild and Scenic Rivers Act.
 The Wild and Scenic Rivers Partner Worksheet and Wild and Scenic Rivers Map (Figure B 13-1) are provided in Appendix B, Attachment 13.
 ENVIRONMENTAL JUSTICE Environmental Justice Executive Order 12898 Yes No The ReGrow Program intends to alleviate negative economic impacts to, and strengthen, the agricultural industry in Puerto Rico.
 The project's direct and indirect impacts are limited to a small area on a single land parcel.
-The project will benefit the farm owner by providing access to water and improving agricultural production.
+The project will benefit the farm owner by improving agricultural use and production.
 The project would not facilitate development that would negatively affect human health or result in disproportionate adverse environmental impacts to low-income or minority populations.
 The project is in compliance with Executive Order 12898.
 The Environmental Justice Partner Worksheet and EJScreen Report are provided in Appendix B , Attachment 14 .

 Environmental Assessment Factors [24 CFR 58.40; Ref.
-40 CFR 1508.8 &1508.27] Recorded below is the qualitative and quantitative significance of the effects of the proposal on the character, features and resources of the project area.
+40 CFR 1508.8 & 1508.27] Recorded below is the qualitative and quantitative significance of the effects of the proposal on the character, features and resources of the project area.
 Each factor has been evaluated and documented, as appropriate and in proportion to its relevance to the proposed action.
 Verifiable source documentation has been provided and described in support of each determination, as appropriate.
 Credible, traceable and supportive source documentation for each authority has been provided.
 Where applicable, the necessary reviews or consultations have been completed and applicable permits of approvals have been obtained or noted.
 Citations, dates/names/titles of contacts, and page references are clear.
 Additional documentation is attached, as appropriate.
 All conditions, attenuation or mitigation measures have been clearly identified.